liatrio/autogov-workflows/CONTRIBUTING.md

 This job should now create an attestation with custom data per your predicate definition.

+## AI-assisted contributions

+Using AI tools to draft workflows, tests, or docs is fine.
+You are responsible for everything you submit — review and understand it as you would work you wrote by hand, and hold it to the same standards as the rest of this guide.

+Note meaningful AI assistance in the pull request description, not in commit messages or code comments.
+AI-assisted *review* is tooling and never counts as a second reviewing party (see [MAINTAINERS.md](MAINTAINERS.md)).

 ---

 By following these guidelines, you can successfully add predicate(s) to attest to artifacts using the [attest GitHub Action](https://github.com/actions/attest).
 Thank you for contributing to AutoGov!